olulesi/sei-project-4/README.md

 ## Overview
 For my fourth and final project, I decided with my partner to use the drag and drop functionality on a professional level that promotes productivity and user interaction with our site [Costanza](https://kanban-costanza.herokuapp.com/).

-The concept is that users are able to organize their projects into different kanbans whilst tracking progress with the use of columns and tickets with a drag and drop user interaction.
+The concept is that users can organize their projects into different kanbans whilst tracking progress with the use of columns and tickets with a drag and drop user interaction.
 Users can add their teammates that have and accounts as well as applying deadlines, priority flags, comments, assign labels to different tickets and add their own todo list.

 ## Brief
-* *Build a full-stack application* by making your own backend and your own front-end
+* *Build a full-stack application* by making your own backend and your own front-end.
-* *Use a Python Django API* using Django REST Framework to serve your data from a Postgres database
+* *Use a Python Django API* using Django REST Framework to serve your data from a Postgres database.
-* *Consume your API with a separate front-end* built with React
+* *Consume your API with a separate front-end* built with React.
-* *Be a complete product* which most likely means multiple relationships and CRUD functionality for at least a couple of models
+* *Be a complete product* which most likely means multiple relationships and CRUD functionality for at least a couple of models.

 ## Collaborators